-Loyola College offers graduates of undergraduate accounting programs from all colleges and universities the opportunity to earn an MBA with one additional year of full-time coursework.
-This program is specifically designed to meet the 150hour requirement to sit for the CPA exam.
-This program can be flexible and specifically tailored to each student's needs and preferences.
+Loyola College offers graduates of undergraduate accounting programs from all colleges and universities the opportunity to earn an MBA with one additional year (12 months) of full-time coursework.
+In order to meet this accelerated pace, students must qualify for all foundation course waivers.

-Students in this program take seven required 700-level courses (GB700, GB701, GB702, GB703, GB704, GB705, GB709).
-Students may select a specialization other than accounting by taking three electives in any of the areas listed below.
+Students in this program take the seven required 700-level courses (GB700, GB701, GB702, GB703, GB704, GB705, GB709) and GB710.
+Students may select a specialization other than accounting by taking three electives in any of the areas listed below, as well as one global elective.

-Students graduating from an undergraduate accounting program who wish to complete their 150-hour requirement through Loyola's MBA or MSF program are encouraged to discuss their options for early admission with the graduate business programs director.
+Students graduating from an undergraduate accounting program who wish to obtain an MBA or MSF and complete their 150-hour requirement are encouraged to discuss their options for early admission with the graduate business programs director.
 Qualified candidates may be permitted to enroll in MBA course(s) as early as their senior year of undergraduate studies.